neaqx/travelyet/README.md

 ![Contact section](assets/images/contact-section.png)

-* travelyet ambassador section
+* Travelyet ambassador section
     * The travelyet ambassador section allows the user to see the most recent ambassador and their experience.

 ![Sign Up Form](assets/images/travel-ambassador.png)

-* accordion-container and offers section
+* Accordion-container and offers section
     * The accordion-container allows the user to see the most frequently asked questions.
     * The offers section allows the user to see the most recent offers.